 No one is forcing you to be on Facebook, Twitter, Ello, Google+, or whatever.
 Yet you constantly complain about people leaving what you see as moronic posts.

-So here is three ways to fix your problem and eliminate a great deal of grief from your life.
+So here are three ways to fix your problem and eliminate a great deal of grief from your life.
 With Facebook being so prominent, I’ll use it as an example, but I hope there are similar means on different social media sites.

 1. Find a way to stop seeing an annoying person’s post.
 On Facebook, this means “unfollowing” them.
 When you friend someone, you also follow them.
 If you unfollow them, you won’t see their posts in your timeline.

 2. Use social media responsibly.
 I have a friend who, for the longest time, didn’t have a Facebook account.
 Honestly, I was proud of him.
 But he eventually relented.
 But thankfully, he has stayed true and not become a blathering idiot on there.
 He pops on once in a blue moon, probably.
 But otherwise, he has the strength and resolve to not get sucked into it all.
 The cool thing is, despite our difference in frequency of social media use, we still stay in touch, BBM, and get together for actual face-time (as in hanging out in real life), which I find much more rewarding.

 3. Get off social media!
 Like I said before, no one is forcing you to be on there.
 If it bothers you that much, leave!
 If you stay on and quietly bitch and complain about all the people, your supposed “friends”, and their irritating posts about their dogs, hockey, having spicy Thai for dinner, or whatever else pisses you off, leave!
 There are people who actually enjoy social media.
 We don’t need whiners ruining it for the rest of us.

 Someone with a Love/Hate relationship with social media